nishant050/render-dashboard-app/readme.md

 server.js

 The heart of the back-end.
-This Node.js/Express file starts the web server, serves all static front-end files, and defines the comprehensive API for the File Explorer.
-It uses multer for uploads and Node's fs module for all file system operations (create, read, update, delete, move).
+This Node.js/Express file starts the web server, serves all static files (/, /apps, /assets, /uploads), and defines all API endpoints for both the File Explorer and the e-Paper scraper.

 package.json

 Node.js project manifest.
-It lists project metadata and the dependencies (express, multer) required to run the server.
+It lists project metadata and dependencies (express, multer, axios, cheerio).
 Render uses this file to know what to install with npm install.

-index.html (root)

-The main dashboard page.
-This is the homepage of the entire project.
-It contains the grid of "app cards" that link to individual applications.

-style.css (root)

-The stylesheet exclusively for the main dashboard (index.html).

-.gitignore

-Specifies files for Git to ignore.
-Crucially, it prevents the node_modules and uploads directories from being committed to the GitHub repository, which is essential for a clean and efficient deployment.

-apps/filehub/index.html

-The main HTML file for the File Explorer's user interface.
-Contains the layout for the toolbar, breadcrumbs, file grid, and all necessary modals.

-apps/filehub/style.css

-The stylesheet for the File Explorer, including styles for items, modals, context menus, and drag-and-drop feedback.
+assets/ (directory)

+Contains local static assets, such as the newspaper logos, for reliable and fast loading.

 apps/filehub/client.js

 Front-end logic for the File Explorer.
-This extensive file manages the application's state (like the current path), handles all user interactions, makes API calls to the back-end, and dynamically renders the UI.
+This extensive file manages the application's state, handles all user interactions (drag-drop, clicks, context menus), makes API calls, and dynamically renders the UI.

+apps/epaper/client.js

+Front-end logic for the e-Paper app.
+This file fetches data from the /api/newspapers endpoint and renders the results into the grid.

 uploads/ (directory)

 File storage location.
-The server.js is configured to save all uploaded files and created folders into this directory.
+The server saves all uploaded files and created folders here.
 This directory is intentionally not tracked by Git.

-node_modules/ (directory)

-Contains all the installed Node.js packages (dependencies).
-This is managed by npm and is not included in the repository.

 4. API Endpoints
 The server.js exposes the following API endpoints, all prefixed with /api.